vanus-labs/docs/content/vanus-ai/how-to/discord.md

 ![](images/discord-createapp.png)
 3. Enter a name, the model, upload to the knowledge base, and click **Create**.
 ![](images/discord-enterNameModelKnownledge.png)
-4. Go to the **integration** TAB and click on the discord integration.
+4. Go to the **Integration** tab and click on the Discord integration.
 ![](images/discord-integration.png)

 ### Step 2: Create a Discord Channel